cirosantilli/db/mysql.md

 Note that the `DELIMITER` command does not need to be delimited by any delimiter.

 Delimiter changing can be useful when defining functions or triggers when we want the delimiter sequence `;` to appear in the middle of the function.

-It is common practice to change the delimiter to `$$` in those cases, and restore it immediatly after the function definition.
+It is common practice to change the delimiter to `$$` in those cases, and restore it immediately after the function definition.

 #user defined functions